 Different exercises that stretch your upper back include physioball mobilizations (PB mobs), doorway stretch, and an upper stretch.

-An upper trap can be done seated at your desk.
+Upper Trap Stretch – An upper trap can be performed seated at your desk.
 Sit up tall and look forward.
 Next, slowly try to bring your ear to your shoulder.
-Be careful that your shoulder doesn’t lift up and your head isn’t rotating.
-To get more stretch you can use your hand to give slight overpressure.
+Be careful that your shoulder doesn’t lift, and your head isn’t rotating.
+You can use your hand to give slight overpressure to get more of a stretch.
 Do this two times and hold for 20–30 seconds at a time.

 Strengthening Your Upper Back